versx/WhMgr/README.md

 33.02,-118.02
 33.03,-118.03
 ```
-1.)
+7.)
 Add dotnet to your environment path if it isn't already (optional): `export PATH=~/.dotnet/dotnet:$PATH`
-1.)
+8.)
 Build executable `dotnet build ../../..` (if dotnet is in your path) otherwise `~/.dotnet/dotnet build ../../..`
-1.)
+9.)
 Start WhMgr `dotnet WhMgr.dll` (if dotnet is in your path) otherwise `~/.dotnet/dotnet WhMgr.dll` (If Windows, run as Administrator)
-1.)
+10.)
 Optional User Interface for members to create subscriptions from a website instead of using Discord commands.
-(Still WIP but mostly done) [WhMgr UI](https://github.com/versx/WhMgr-UI)
+[WhMgr UI](https://github.com/versx/WhMgr-UI)
-1.)
+11.)
 Optional reverse location lookup with OpenStreetMaps Nominatim instead of Google Maps, install instructions [here](https://nominatim.org/release-docs/develop/admin/Installation/)

 ## Updating
-1.)
-Pull latest changes in root folder
+1. Pull latest changes in root folder
-1.)
-Build project `dotnet build`
+1. Build project `dotnet build`
-1.)
-Run `dotnet bin/debug/netcoreapp2.1/WhMgr.dll`
+1. Run `dotnet bin/debug/netcoreapp2.1/WhMgr.dll`

 **Important Notes:**
 - Upon starting, database tables will be automatically created if `enableSubscriptions` is set to `true`.
 Emoji icons are also created in the specified `EmojiGuildId` upon connecting to Discord.